Bojagi: History

 Traditional Korean folk religions believed that keeping something wrapped and protected meant good luck.
 It is believed that the earliest use of the wrappings dates to the Three Kingdoms period, but no examples survive from this period.

 The earliest surviving examples, from the early Joseon dynasty (1392–1910), were used in a Buddhist context, as tablecloths or coverings for sutras.
 The cloths particularly marked special events, such as weddings or betrothals, where the use of a new cloth was believed to convey "an individual's concern for that which was being wrapped, as well as respect for its recipient."
 For a royal wedding, up to 1,650 bojagi might be created.

 Everyday use of bojagi declined in the 1950s, and they were not treated by Koreans as art objects until the late 1960s.
 Since the 1980s, many exhibitions have been organized in Korea and around the world to showcase the beauty and significance of bojagi made by Korean women.
 In 1997, the "Korean Beauty" postage stamp series included four stamps featuring bojagi.

-Traditionally, bojagi has been done by hand, but more recently it has occasionally been done by machine.
+Traditionally, bojagi have been made by hand, but more recently manufacturing has occasionally been done by machine.